Skip to main content

 Being happy, healthy and active all go hand in hand – and older people are no exception.
 Far from just combatting loneliness, this strategy has the potential to help keep older people more healthy.
 Move It or Lose it delivers exercise classes to thousands of older people every week.

-CEO of Move it or Lose it, Julie Robinson, said: “What is the driving force that motivates older people to come to group exercise classes?
+said: “What is the driving force that motivates older people to come to group exercise classes?
 Improved strength, balance and mobility rate high on their list, but evaluations show that the most important factor is to come together to socialise with like-minded people.

 “Ageing often leads to reduced social circles, through bereavement, lack of confidence and loss of mobility.
 Group exercise sessions bring a whole host of benefits for health and well-being along with opportunities to connect, interact, and make friends to reduce loneliness.”
 Of those attending Move it or Lose it classes, 96.3% self-report as being ‘not lonely’ (using the UCLA 3-item Loneliness Scale).